urbandroid-team/dont-kill-my-app/_vendors/general.md

 Check if **Phone settings > Apps & Notifications > Your app > Background restrictions** or **Background limits** are not enabled for the app.

-If all fails you can turn Doze mode completely off in **Settings > Developer options**.
+If all fails you can turn Doze mode off completely.

+## Turn off doze on Android 6.0 and earlier

+In **Settings > Developer options**.
 (If you don't know how to enable developer options, Google should help.)

+## Turn off doze on Android 7+

+Requires expert skills

+`dumpsys deviceidle disable`

 "